jscheid/kite/kite.md

 Finally, you can use a numeric prefix with the buffer access commands and Kite will take you straight to the buffer for the corresponding session, where the first session you opened is numbered 1, the second session 2, and so on.
-For example, `M-2 C-c k c` will take you to the console buffer for the second session.
+For example, `M-2 C-c C-k c` will take you to the console buffer for the second session.
 Note that numeric session designators will change as you close debugging sessions.
 Use the `Kite Session List` if you ever lose track.